Fitting Guide¶

 result = dl.fit(model, [y1,y2,y3])

 The number of datasets must match the number of responses returned by the model.
-Additionally, the ordering in the list of datasets must match the order of responses from the model, i.e. response1 of model will be fitted to y1, and so on.
+Additionally, the ordering in the list of datasets must match the order of responses from the model, i.e. response1

-Adding regularization#
+Adding regularization¶

 DeerLab includes the possibility to impose (Tikhonov) regularization based on the smoothness of the linear parameters in the model.
 By default, DeerLab will automatically check the condition number of the matrix returned by the non-linear part of the model and determine whether it is well-conditioned or not.
 If the matrix is ill-conditioned, the program will automatically enforce regularization upon the linear parameters.
-Regularization can be manually be switched on/off via the reg param

 # Enforce regularization